close

 Learning Objectives

-Overall, the Responsibility area of concentration aims at enabling reflection and action competencies to address social and ecological issues at the micro-level of the individual, the meso-level of organisations, and the macro-level of political frameworks.
+Overall, this area of concentration aims at enabling competence in both reflection and action to address social and ecological issues at the micro-level of the individual, the meso-level of organisations, and the macro-level of political frameworks.

 Coordination